 The robot’s control software used a multilevel hierarchy.
 Its physical actions were at the first level, autonomous planning in the middle, and plan execution (with the ability to recover from errors) at the top.
 That design was adopted by subsequent robots including Stanley, a self-driving vehicle developed by researchers at Stanford University that won the 2005 DARPA Grand Challenge for driving itself 281 kilometers across California’s Mojave Desert.

 Shakey’s automated planning system, STRIPS (Stanford Research Institute Problem Solver), was developed by Nils Nilsson and Richard Fikes.
 STRIPS composed a sequence of actions into a plan that enabled Shakey to achieve goals that were beyond the capability of its pre-programmed actions.

-Researchers also developed the A* algorithm, which computes the shortest path possible through a space using the least amount of computation.
+Nilsson, Peter Hart, and Bertram Raphael invented the A* algorithm, which computes the shortest path possible through a space using the least amount of computation.
 Today, descendants of A* compute your driving directions, compute the paths of characters in video games, and compute the paths of Mars rovers.